sundarnagarajan/rdp-thinbook-linux/README.md

     - With JUST the one change above, suspend / resume works perfectly
     - Have tried with Wifi and Bluetooth audio active, on resume Wifi reconnects and audio stream resumes

-    - Have **NOT** tried with USb 3.0 peripherals plugged while suspending
+    - Have **NOT** tried with USB 3.0 peripherals plugged while suspending

 ### Things that needed work, but which work perfectly now
 - Wifi: